reinaldoarrosi/fileupload/README.md

 ### Server response
 The server can respond to an upload with anything it wants.
 Upload success or failure is based on the http status of the response (200 = success, anything else = failure).
 You can access the server response from the serverResponse object that is an argument received by the promises callbacks

+##License
+This project is released under the "clone this repository and do whatever you want with it" license ;D